 PROFESSIONAL REGISTERED PARLIAMENTARIAN®

-PRP® status is granted to a Registered Parliamentarian® who successfully completes a Professional Qualifying Course and demonstrates competency and skills in these areas:
+PRP status is granted to a Registered Parliamentarian® who has been registered for at least one year and successfully completes a Professional Qualifying Course and demonstrates competency and skills in these areas:

 •serving as a professional parliamentarian and/or professional presider at conventions and meetings